-ERGO is acknowledging the following underwriting related risks: premium and reserve risks, catastrophe risks.
+ERGO is acknowledging the following underwriting related risks: premium and reserve risk, catastrophe risk and lapse risk.
 The premium and reserve risk takes into account losses that occur at a regular frequency.
 Extreme events, which occur very rarely, are taken into account in the catastrophe risk.